MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/profilexml-overview.md

 -   **Windows Management Instrumentation (WMI)-to-CSP bridge**.
 The second method of configuring the ProfileXML CSP node is to use the WMI-to-CSP bridge—a WMI class  called **MDM_VPNv2_01**—that can access the VPNv2 CSP and therefore the ProfileXML node.
 When you create a new instance of that WMI class, WMI uses the CSP to create  the VPN profile.
 This is the method you use to configure the Remote Access Always On VPN client by using Windows PowerShell and System Center Configuration Manager.

 Even though these configuration methods differ, both require a properly formatted XML VPN profile.
 To use the ProfileXML VPNv2 CSP setting, you construct XML by using the ProfileXML schema to configure the tags necessary for the simple deployment scenario.
-For more details, see [ProfileXML XSD](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/vpnv2-profile-xsd).
+For more information, see [ProfileXML XSD](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/vpnv2-profile-xsd).

 In the section “Infrastructure requirements,” Table 1 provided an overview of the individual settings for the VPN client.
 Below is each of those required settings and its corresponding ProfileXML tag.
 You configure each setting in a specific tag within the ProfileXML schema, and not all of them are found under the native profile.